 2800 San Jacinto Street, Houston, TX 77004

-Houston’s biggest mural is situated at the corner of Fannin and Tuam in Midtown.
+Houston’s most enormous mural is at the corner of Fannin and Tuam in Midtown.
 This mural is in a parking area, so you don’t have to worry about finding a place to park.
-Probably best to go during the day for the best lighting since this mural is not lit up at night.
+Probably best to go during the day for the best lighting since this mural is not lit at night.

-The biggest mural in Houston is an ode to preservation and conservation.
-Urban real estate developer Adam Brackman enlisted muralist Sebastien Boileau to create a piece of work that emphasizes the importance of transitional neighborhoods.
+The enormous mural in Houston is an ode to preservation and conservation.
+Urban real estate developer Adam Brackman enlisted muralist Sebastien Boileau to create a work emphasizing the importance of transitional neighborhoods.
 Boileau’s work is inspired by Michelangelo’s “The Creation of Adam,” and its looming nature towers over the constantly-developing city.

 SPACE CITY MURAL – Houston